0xbitx/OPSEC/README.md

 - Weak Passwords: Quit it with the weak passwords.
 Go for something strong and unique for each account.
 None of that “password123” junk.
 Use a password manager if you have to, but keep your passwords tight.

-- Insecure Browsing Habits: Don’t be hitting up sensitive sites or checking your bank account on public Wi-Fi without a VPN.
-Hackers love that easy access.
-Protect your data like it’s gold.

 - Phishing Scams: Stay sharp with those sketchy emails.
 If it looks fishy, it probably is.
 Don’t be clicking random links or downloading weird attachments.
 Double-check the sender’s email address and think twice before you act.

 - Poor Disposal of Documents: When you’re done with papers that got personal info, shred ‘em.
 Don’t just toss ‘em in the trash where anyone can snatch ‘em.
 Protect your info from dumpster divers.